 Medical Marijuana States:

-Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Louisiana, Hawaii, Illinois, Maryland, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New York, New Jersey, New Mexico, New Hampshire, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.
+Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Louisiana, Hawaii, Illinois, Maryland, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New York, New Jersey, New Mexico, New Hampshire, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, and West Virginia.

 Recreational Marijuana States:

-Alaska, Colorado, California, Washington, Washington DC, Oregon, Maine, Massachusetts, Nevada, and Vermont.
+Alaska, Colorado, California, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, and Washington D.C.

 Phew, that was quite a bit of information!
 We hope you use and share this with other people who want to know which states have legal marijuana.
 Keep in mind that as the laws change, we will be updating this piece.
 Check back regularly!